Hoosier K-12 public education rocked by COVID-19

 Finances

-“These are difficult times,” said Dennis Costerison, executive director of the Indiana Association of School Business Officials [IASBO].
-“We don’t know when this [uncertainty related to pandemic] is going to end and what will be the true impact on the state budget."
+“These are difficult times,” said Dennis Costerison, executive director of the Indiana Association of School Business Officials.
+“We don’t know when this [uncertainty related to pandemic] is going to end and what will be the true impact on the state budget.”

 So far, the governor’s office has indicated the state’s intent to maintain tuition support through the end of the current biennium, or June 30, 2021, Costerison said.
 “We appreciate that public education is a priority for them.”